 -- The last haul out was in 2010.

 -- The standing rigging has not been replaced in over 20 years and will need to be inspected or possibly replaced for any serious sailing.
 This will be a recommendation in any survey.
 Originally a yawl, the owner has removed the original Sitka Spruce mizzen mast.
-The mast could easily be replaced and the mizzen sail is currently in storage.
+The mast could easily be replaced and the mizzen sail and mizzen winch are currently in storage.
 The main mast is the original Sitka Spruce wood.
 The jib is a rolling furler.

 -- The exact age and condition of sails are unknown.

 -- While the cockpit retains its original teak, the top deck teak has been covered in a rubber sealant, which can easily be removed by a new owner who wishes to refurbish it.

 -- The propeller shaft has been secured with epoxy.